 - Web Agent, ERP Agent, Secure Proxy Agent etc.

 - Session and key store – DB/LDAP.

 The Web Agent is a component that allows the web server to be managed by SiteMinder.
 Web Agent is integrated with a standard web server and just a filter that intercepts all requests for resources (URLs) to a web server, then decides whether the specified resource is under SiteMinder’s control or protected.
-If it is, the Policy Server is contacted.
-If the resource is not protected or not under SiteMinder’s control, the request will go directly to web server.
+If the resource is protected, the Policy Server is contacted.
+If the resource is not protected or not under SiteMinder’s control, the request will go directly into web server.